AaronRMartinez/Threat-Hunting-Diicot-Mexals-Threat-Group/README.md

 | project Timestamp, DeviceName, PublicIP, OSPlatform, LoggedOnUsers
 ```

-Using the the public IP in a query, the device name of the suspected system was discovered to be, 'sakel-lunix-2.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net'
+Using the the public IP in a query, the device name of the suspected system was discovered to be, "sakel-lunix-2.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net"
 After identifying the device associated with the flagged IP address, the next step was to verify if a SSH brute force attack was conducted from the suspected device.
-Using the device’s name in a new query, the 'DeviceNetworkEvents' table was searched.
+Using the device’s name in a new query, the "DeviceNetworkEvents" table was searched.

 <u>Query</u>